mfarache/jekyll-now/_posts/2017-12-11-Url-Shortener-with-openfaas.md

 };
 ```

-*handler.js*
+**handler.js**

-I used [short nodejs package][1] library that does the job of shortening our url and storing them against a mongodb schema via promises.
+I found [URL Shortener - Nodejs package ][1] library that does the job of shortening our url and storing metadata in a MongoDB schema.
-It´s very important not to use conole.log after the "shortURLPromise.then" statement.
+short library functions are invoked via promises, which can give you a bit of a headache if by any chance you use *console.log* statements immediately after the promise is executed.
 Why?
-If we do so, the caller of our callback context (index.js) would think is the response.
+If we do so, the caller of our callback context (index.js) would consider it as the output of our function.
+It happened to me, so you are warned.
 ```js
 "use strict"